ThomasCarstens/ThomasCarstens/README.md

 -->
 About me:
 - ⚡ Techno-optimist and self-starter.
 I believe technology must be used to improve our education & healthcare.
 - 🔭 I have built apps, online courses and other learning platforms to make education fun.
+I am driven to improve human lives with disruptive technologies.
-- 🔭 I studied Mechanical and Mechatronic Engineering followed by Robotics.
-I worked on drone swarms, carrier drones and undisclosed tech.
+- 🔭 I studied Mechanical and Mechatronic Engineering followed by a Masters in Robotics.
+I worked on commercialised drones, drone swarms and situational awareness tech.
-- 🌱 Now I am pushing for tech to improving human lives.
 - 🌱 Explore my [portfolio](https://thomascarstens.github.io)

 <!-- `#ENG-DESIGN` `#ROBOTIC-SOFTWARE` `#DATABASES` `#DATA-VIZ` `#SENSOR-STREAMING` `#MOBILE-APP`-->